 - Property Damage Liability (PDL) pays for damages that you or your household family members cause to other people’s property in a car crash up to your policy’s limits.

 Frequently asked questions

 What is the cheapest car insurance in Florida?

-Rates for car insurance always vary by person, but some of the cheapest car insurance companies include Geico, USAA and Progressive.
+Rates for car insurance always vary by person, but some of the cheapest car insurance companies include Geico, USAA and State Farm.